 Open Water Course

 The Open Water Course is your first license and the certification lasts for life.
-It is offered in exactly the same format by both PADI and SSI schools.
+It is offered in pretty much the same format by both PADI, SSI, BSAC, TDI or RAID schools.
 The course comprises of theory, taught from videos and a manual, ending with a final exam that tests your knowledge prior to certification.
 In the water you will learn techniques, first in very shallow water, then you’ll plunge into four dives where you will put all you have learnt into practice.
 On an Open Water Course, you will dive up to 18 metres.

 How Long Does the Course Take?